Austin girls basketball team wraps up a long stretch of solid play - Austin Daily Herald

 “It was fun getting to play a bunch of games with my teammate and we all got closer,” Hope said.
 “We know we’re getting better and we’re ready for the season.
 My AAU team also won a couple of big tournaments.
 It’s kind of crazy (to be finishing up).
 It hasn’t really hit me yet that that was my last summer basketball game and last summer of AAU.”

 Zoske said Austin’s starting five will be a tough one to reckon with when winter arrives.
-Along with Hope and Emma, Austin brings back starters Reana Schmitt and Cassidy Shute, who both showed big growth last season.
+Along with Hope and Emma, Austin brings back starters Reana Schmitt and Cassidy Shute, who both showed good growth last season.
 The Packers’ X factor could be junior Olivia Walsh, who gives Austin an athletic presence in the paint.

 “We have a really nice starting five,” Zoske said.
 “We’re not going to throw out the biggest lineup, but Olivia Walsh has greatly improved.
 In one game, she had eight blocks.
 She has gotten stronger and faster.
 She has greatly improved.”